Timothy Brown (judge)

-Timothy Brown (February 24, 1889 – December 31, 1977) was an American lawyer and judge from Wisconsin.
-He was the 18th Chief Justice of the Wisconsin Supreme Court.
+Timothy Brown Sr. (February 24, 1889 – December 31, 1977) was an American lawyer and jurist from Madison, Wisconsin.
+He was the 18th chief justice of the Wisconsin Supreme Court (1962–1963), and served a total of 14 years on the court.
+Before joining the court, he was executive legal counsel to governors Walter S. Goodland and Oscar Rennebohm, the latter appointed him to the Supreme Court.

 Biography

 Born in Madison, Wisconsin, Brown graduated from the University of Wisconsin–Madison and received his law degree from Harvard Law School.
 During World War I, Brown served in the United States Navy.
 Brown practiced law in Milwaukee, Wisconsin and served as executive counsel to the Governor of Wisconsin.
 In 1949, he joined the Wisconsin Supreme Court and in 1962 became chief justice of the court, retiring in 1964.